 I do it not in massive chunks, but in Tiny Beetle Steps, every day.

-How Do I Join the Moxie Writers’ Power Hour?
+How Do I Join The Creative Playground Power Hour?

 Simple: hit the button below and you’ll be whisked to the payment page – it’s just £50 a month for a minimum of 40 hours live writing (plus all the other awesome perks of membership).